 LXPs come with mobile learning apps, which employees can use at times when it’s most convenient for them and no matter where they are.

 They can complete their course at the office, when they’re at home, or during weekends without interruption.

 This creates an on-demand learning experience.
 When employees feel in control of the way they learn, they’re more likely to focus more on the material and as a result, retain the information.

 Because LXPs offer continuous learning, this can boost productivity and performance on the job.
 That’s because employees are constantly learning new skills.

 When employees are productive and performing at high levels, this can inevitably increase your ROI.
 Some platforms even come with ROI software and calculators based on the Kirkpatrick Evaluation Model.

-When employees are able to collaborate with their colleagues, it can also improve work performance, organisations with high employee engagement see a 19% increase in the business’ operating income.
+When employees are able to collaborate with their colleagues, it can also improve work performance.
+Organisations with high employee engagement see a 19% increase in the business’ operating income.

-What’s the Difference Between LMS and LXP?
+What’s the Difference Between an LMS and an LXP?

 An LXP is a learner-centric platform that allows the user to choose their own learning from a diverse array of personalised content.